- 2016 – 2017 term dates

 * Please note: The governing bodies of academies, foundation schools, and church aided schools are responsible for setting their own term dates.
 Please contact these schools directly for the most up to date information on term dates.
 Some schools will set teacher training dates on some of the above dates.
 To check if your school is affected, please see our information on teacher training days.

-It is important to talk to the Head teacher or class teacher before a decision to take leave is made and complete and submit an application form at least 6 weeks beforehand.
+It is important to talk to the Head teacher or class teacher before a decision to take leave is made.

-- Head teachers may grant leave of absence for more than 2 weeks, but only in exceptional circumstances.
+- Head Teachers may grant leave of absence in exceptional circumstances;

 Talk to school the head teacher or class teacher when you join a school community about your family’s beliefs and their potential impact on your child’s school attendance.